octoblu/meshblu/readme.md

 },
 ```

-If you would like to connect your private SkyNet cloud to [SKYNET.im](http://skynet.im) or another private SkyNet cloud, register a UUID on the parent cloud (i.e. skynet.im) using the POST /Devices REST API and then add the returned UUID and token to the following section to your private cloud's config.js file:
+If you would like to connect your private Meshblu cloud to [SKYNET.im](http://skynet.im) or another private Meshblu cloud, register a UUID on the parent cloud (i.e. skynet.im) using the POST /Devices REST API and then add the returned UUID and token to the following section to your private cloud's config.js file:

 ```
 parentConnection: {